Medical School Scholarships & Grants

 In order to receive any of these scholarships/grants, full-time enrollment and Satisfactory Academic Progress must be maintained.

-To be considered for these awards, the Financial Aid Office must have a current Medical Student Scholarship Application on file by March 1.
-This deadline is waived for new matriculants accepted after March 1.
+To be considered for these awards, the Financial Aid Office must have a current Twin Cities Medical Student Scholarship Application on file by March 1.
+This deadline is waived for new matriculants accepted on or after March 1.

 Programs at a glance*: